InnovateTheExisting/Data-Engineering-Nanodegree/Project 1 Data Modeling with PostgreSQL/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+These are the prerequisites to run the program.

 * python 3.7
 * PostgreSQL
-* psycopg2
+* psycopg2 python library

 ### How to run